 - Higher upfront cost.

-- May not work very well in really cold weather, so a backup heater might be needed.
+- It may not work very well in really cold weather, so a backup heater might be needed.

 - May need regular inspection if under heavy use.